[KB8566] "Peer certificate is going to expire" error in ESET PROTECT On-Prem

 The Agents cannot connect to the ESET PROTECT Server because the Server certificate is expired.
 After setting up a new Server certificate, Agents with a valid certificate will be able to connect to the ESET PROTECT Server.

 1. Create a new Server certificate.
-Select Server from the Product drop-down menu.
+Select Server from the Component drop-down menu.

-2. Select your new ESET PROTECT Server certificate.
+2. Set your new ESET PROTECT Server certificate.

 Scenario 5: The Certification Authority is expiring soon

-The Agents are connecting to the ESET PROTECT Server, however, after creating a new Certification Authority, all certificates you use must be replaced: Server, Agent and Virtual Agent Host.
+The Agents are connecting to the ESET PROTECT Server, but after a new Certification Authority is created, all certificates you use must be replaced: Server, Agent, and Virtual Agent Host.

-1. Create a new Certification Authority and be sure to use a new Common Name different from the expired Certification Authority.
+1. Create a new Certification Authority and use a new Common name that differs from the expired Certification Authority's Common name.

 2. Create a new Server certificate.
-Select Server from the Product drop-down menu) and sign it with the newly created Certification Authority.
+Select Server from the Component drop-down menu and sign it with the newly created Certification Authority.

-3. Create new certificates for other product components as needed (Agent and Virtual Agent Host).
+3. Create new certificates for other application components as needed (Agent and Virtual Agent Host).

 6. Wait for replication of the new certificate and Certification Authority to all Agents.

-7. Wait for replication of the new certificate and Certification Authority to all other product components.
+7. Wait for replication of the new certificate and Certification Authority to all other application components.

-8. Select your new ESET PROTECT Server certificate.
+8. Set your new ESET PROTECT Server certificate.

 Scenario 6: The Certification Authority is invalid (expired)

-1. Create a new Certification Authority and be sure to use a new Common Name different from the expired Certification Authority.
+1. Create a new Certification Authority and use a new Common name that differs from the expired Certification Authority's Common name.

 2. Create a new Server certificate.
-Select Server from the Product drop-down menu) and sign it with the newly created Certification Authority.
+Select Server from the Component drop-down menu and sign it with the newly created Certification Authority.

-3. Create new certificates for other product components as needed (Agent and Virtual Agent Host).
+3. Create new certificates for other application components as needed (Agent and Virtual Agent Host).

 4. Deploy the ESET Management Agent using ESET PROTECT or ESET PROTECT On-Prem.

-5. Select your new ESET PROTECT Server certificate.
+5. Set your new ESET PROTECT Server certificate.

 Troubleshooting logs

-When a client computer does not appear to be connecting to your ESET PROTECT Server, we recommend that you perform ESET Management Agent troubleshooting locally on the client machine.
-See the Online Help topic, Troubleshooting - Agent connection for more information.
+When a client computer does not appear to be connecting to your ESET PROTECT Server, we recommend that you perform ESET Management Agent troubleshooting locally on the client endpoint.
+See the Online Help topic Troubleshooting—Agent connection for more information.